What Triggers my Model? Contrastive Explanations Inform Gender Choices by Translation Models: Methodology

-\paragraph{Saliency Attribution and Approaches for Effectively Measuring Attribution Levels [RQ1 \& RQ2]} We are interested in source words in the sentence context that contribute the most to a certain gender translation, i.e. which source words are \textit{most salient} for an MT model.
-Using the \texttt{OPUS-MT} model via the inseq toolkit \citep{sarti-etal-2023-inseq}\footnote{\url{https://github.com/inseq-team/inseq}} \texttt{version 0.6.0}, we compute saliency attribution on two contrastive outputs: (i) the original MT translation and (ii) a manually-created translation contrasting in terms of gender.
 As exemplified in Figure \ref{fig:fig1} step 1, we take the original model translation [DE target] and contrast it to a gender-opposite translation [DE contrastive].
-We analyse which source sentences [EN source] lead to a higher probability of being translated into masculine (e.g., DE: \textit{Berater}, original MT output) or into feminine (e.g., DE: \textit{Beraterin}, manually contrastive translation), and specifically which input tokens affect this probability.
-Applying this contrastive explanation methodology, we compute saliency scores (shown in Figure \ref{fig:fig1}, step 2) for the MT model's choice of translation for the first (original) target referent in contrast to the alternative (gender-opposite) target referent.
-We focus on source text saliency (i.e. saliency of the tokens in the source text) as we want to measure the effect of input tokens on translation, and we compare these to human annotations that were conducted on English source data (shown in Figure \ref{fig:fig1}, step 3).
-Given the nature of transformer based NMT models, in which source tokens as well as previously generated target tokens influence the translations of the following words, this analysis also provides saliency scores for such previously generated target tokens, preceeding the token where the alternative gender translations are analysed.
-To exclude the impact of the attributions of the previously generated target tokens in the MT output from this analysis, we left-align tokens and analyse the first different token in the MT output (compared to the alternative translation with opposing gender) [e.g., \textit{der} --> \textit{die}], while ensuring that the previously generated tokens remain the same in both translations.
+We analyse which source sentences [EN source] lead to a higher probability of being translated into masculine (e.g., DE: \textit{Berater}, original MT output) or into feminine (e.g., DE: \textit{Beraterin}, manually contrastive translation, i.e. foil), and specifically which input tokens affect this probability.
+Applying this contrastive explanation methodology, we compute saliency scores (depicted in Figure \ref{fig:fig1}, step 2) for the MT model's choice of translation for the first (original) target referent in contrast to the alternative (gender-opposite) target referent (foil).
+We focus on source text saliency (i.e. saliency of the tokens in the source text) as we want to measure the effect of input tokens on translation, and we compare these to human annotations that were conducted on English source data (depicted in Figure \ref{fig:fig1}, step 3).
+Given the nature of transformer-based NMT models, in which source tokens as well as previously generated target tokens influence the translations of the following words, this analysis also provides saliency scores for such previously generated target tokens, preceeding the token where the alternative gender translations are analysed.
+To exclude the impact of the attributions of the previously generated target tokens in the MT output from this analysis, we left-align tokens and analyse the first different token in the MT output (compared to the alternative translation with opposing gender) [e.g., \textit{der} $\rightarrow$ \textit{die}], while ensuring that the previously generated tokens remain the same in both translations.